Managed Service Podman

 podman generate systemd --new --files --name examplepod

-andpodman pod ps
+and podman pod ps

-of your running pods, to generate the correct systemd unit files.
+, you can see the names of your running pods to generate the correct Systemd unit files.

-Copy the generated systemd user unit files into your systemd directory:
+Copy the generated Systemd user unit files into your Systemd directory:

 cp -pv /home/www-data/pod-examplepod.service /home/www-data/container-examplepod_ghost_1.service ~/.config/systemd/user/

-Finally, enable the systemd user processes:
+Finally, enable the Systemd user processes:

 systemctl --user enable container-examplepod_ghost_1.service